someonesdad1/plib/README.md

 ## Coding style

 My coding style is vertically compressed which most folks won't like.
-You can use a style formatter (e.g., black) to to recover more normal vertical formatting.
+You can use a style formatter (e.g., black) to recover more normal vertical formatting.
 I use `pgm/rbl.py` to remove blank lines so I can see as much as possible on my screen.

-I use a folding editor, which folds on indentation and explains the frequent use of 'if 1:' element, which I use to divide the code up into viewable chunks.
+I use a folding editor, which folds on indentation and explains the frequent use of the 'if 1:' element, which I use to divide the code up into viewable chunks.
 A completely folded file should be viewable in 20-30 lines.
-I also use a second 4k monitor in portrait mode to view 100 to 150 lines of text at once; this is very convenient for coding.
+I also use a second 4k monitor in portrait mode to view 100 to 150 lines of text at once; this is very convenient for code development.

 My editor has commands to go to the next paragraph, which is defined by a bare newline.
 With no blank lines in a file, this lets me set up